fernandoarzenares/jobsity_challenge/README.md

 ### 1. Requirements

-- Docker & Docker Compose
+- Docker & Docker Compose (make sure Docker Desktop is installed and running)
 - Python 3.10+
 - (Optional) pgAdmin if you want to inspect the database